awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli-troubleshooting.md

 **ERROR: An error occurred while handling git command\.
 Error code: 128 Error: fatal: Not a valid object name HEAD**

-**Cause:** This error message is shown when you have initialized a Git repository but have not yet commited\.
+**Cause:** This error message is shown when you have initialized a Git repository but have not yet committed\.
 The EB CLI looks for the HEAD revision when your project folder contains a Git repository\.

 **Solution:** Add the files in your project folder to the staging area and commit: